trychlos/iziam/maintainer/README.md

     - from: client
     - to: resource server
+    - in order to: get a protected resource

 - Protected resource

     - from: resource server
     - to: client
     - in response to: Access token

+## Tests